-It is expected that an SNMPv3 protocol engine MUST support at least one Message Processing Model.
+An SNMPv3 protocol engine MUST support at least one Message Processing Model.
 An SNMPv3 protocol engine MAY support more than one, for example in a multi-lingual system which provides simultaneous support of SNMPv3 and SNMPv1 and/or SNMPv2c.
+For example, such a tri-lingual system which provides simultaneous support for SNMPv1, SNMPv2c, and SNMPv3 supports three message processing models.

-7.7 SNMP Applications
+7.7.
+SNMP Applications

-It is the purpose of RFC 2573, "SNMP Applications" to describe the five types of applications which can be associated with an SNMP engine.
+It is the purpose of STD 62, RFC 3413, "Simple Network Management Protocol (SNMP) Applications" [25] to describe the five types of applications which can be associated with an SNMP engine.
 They are: Command Generators, Command Responders, Notification Originators, Notification Receivers, and Proxy Forwarders.